eunomia-bpf/code-survey/README.md

 3. **Human Experts or LLM Agents analysis results**: Ensuring accuracy and uncover new insights easily from that.
 If the results are not statisfied, go back to step 1 to enhance the survey.
 4. **Generate Reports**: Summarize the results and provide insights into the data.

-There are also 4 key steps to allow LLM Agent asistant to design the survey.
-The workflow and prompts are like:
+### Survey Design with LLM Assistance

+A key aspect of Code-Survey is designing effective surveys to generate accurate data.
+Surveys can be designed by humans or LLM agents.
+We identify three key steps to guide LLM agents in designing surveys.
+The following prompts serve as a framework or LLM input for survey creation:

-1. **Identify the target audience and their roles**: If you can ask every kernel developer to do a completed survey/questionare about a commit/a mail, what kinds of people may be intereted in it?
-Describe the roles in detail.
+- Design High-Level Insightful Questions: If you could ask every kernel developer to complete a survey or questionnaire about a commit or an email, what are the most insightful questions related to design, implementation, maintenance, reliability, and security?
+Describe the possible questions in detail.
-2. **Designing High Level insightful questions based on the roles**: What are the most insightful questions related to `design`, `implementation`, `maintenance`, `reliability` and `security` of {role} may be interested in?
-Describe the questions for each role in detail.
-3. **Identify the required data types and sources for the insightful questions**: What are the data types and sources required to answer the insightful question {Your question} your descirbed before?
+- Identify Required Data Types and Sources: What data types and sources are required to answer the insightful questions described previously?
 Describe the data types and sources for each question in detail.
-4. **Design the survey questions to get the data:** What are the survey questions you can design to get the {data type} for the insightful question {Your question} from {data source} your descirbed before?
-Describe the survey questions for {data source} * {data type} in detail.
+- Design Survey Questions to Retrieve Data: What survey questions can you design to obtain the required data types for the insightful questions from the data sources described previously?
+Describe the survey questions for kernel developers in detail.

+This workflow ensures that the LLM-driven survey design process leads to structured data that offers deeper insights into complex software systems, such as the Linux kernel.
+By guiding LLM agents through these steps, we can systematically extract valuable information from unstructured data sources.

 ## Linux-bpf Dataset